 I’ve been asked a few times about blogging.
-I offered bits of information here and there but nothing close to a formal, intro talk on my own.
-Recent events and advocacies lead me to organize a core blogger group under one main blogging community.
-To jumpstart the orientation, I gave an intro talk on blogging for professionals, mostly trained on mainstream media and mass communication.
-A how-to start blogging tutorial.
+I offered bits of information here and there but nothing close to actually churning out a 60 minute blabber.
+To jumpstart the orientation, I gave an intro talk on blogging for professionals.
+Guess who are my audience for this talk- people on mainstream media

-For a half techie guy like me, an intro tutorial on blogging is ironically, super technical.
-The real challenge is to translate the technical gibberish into understandable concepts or processess.
-To think, I was talking to mass communication graduates already entrenched in the mainstream media!
 So I’m writing this post not as an excuse for that messy tutorial, but as a prologue to that tutorial.
-And I’m drawing similarities between blogging as an alternative media and that of the mainstream media though they may not be one and the same in the first place.
+I’m drawing similarities between blogging as an alternative media and that of the mainstream media.

 Let me answer that question with three traits I noticed with great bloggers and/or great writers.
 I’ve been blogging since 2006.
-While this doesn’t make me an expert on blogging, these traits will give a good insight about blogging for newbie bloggers.
+While this doesn’t make me an expert on blogging, I fairly had a head start noticing passionate bloggers and those that just blogged overnight and left.

-They read everything their minds can get into.
+They read everything their mind could absorb.
 Even with topics that aren’t in their list of interests.
-These blogger’s cerebrum have endless gyrations and gray matter that can hold bazillion of information.
+These blogger’s cerebrum have grey matter gyrations that can hold bazillion of information.
 Their thirst for information is unquenchable.
-How they process this information is really up to the blogger but what i’m sure is, they read a lot.
-A lot more than an average individual does.
-This is why the internet is like booze to them.
+They’re like informations “sponges”.
+How they process these information is really up to the blogger.
+What I’m sure is, they read a lot- a lot more than an average individual does.
+This is why internet is like booze to them.
 They are a fan of information explosion.
-Thus, a blogger should be a voracious reader.
-You know why?
-Everything in blogging can be learned, even the technical ones like web design.
-And if you’re a voracious and passionate reader, you don’t need my messy tutorial to confuse you when you start your blog!
-Start with Google search!
+Bloggers are voracious reader.

 Of course.
-They match what they read with what they can write.
-It may be on a scratch paper, a tissue paper on ticklers, drafts, walls or on notepads, ipads etc, they just spit out what their mind is spewing every moment.
-Most people worry about control, grammars and so many things.
-Yes they are valid concerns.
-But they’ll come in soon as writers and bloggers evolve on their stuff.
+They match what they read with writing.
+It may be on a scratch paper, a tissue paper, on ticklers, or on notepads, ipads or what have they.
+Their mind is just spewing ideas every moment.
+Most people worry about grammars, spelling and so many things.
+Yes, these are valid concerns.
+Write first, then edit after.
 I’ve learned blogging this way, and every friend I have knew how much I suck with english spelling and composition.
-Not that blogging has improved my grammar now but, well at least I can write now without the fear of getting a failing grade on grammar and composition!
+Not that blogging has greatly improved my grammar now but at least I can write with greater confidence than before.
 Seriously, gramar, spelling and composition is important too, but first, write.
 Then you worry about these stuff when you have something to edit!

 Their passion is unstoppable.
 This is what drive their persistence, their determination and sense of fulfillment.
 Yes, you can write dis-interestingly, but with blogging, every good reader will know if your writing just for the sake of writing.
 Don’t ask.
 Blog readers are an intelligent crop of information-getters mind you.
-So again, a blogger should be, I say again, should be very passionate about blogging.
+So again, a blogger should bevery passionate about blogging.
 Otherwise, I would recommend you stick with just writing stuff in your mind.

-I said first, because I know a few successful bloggers who are into blogging for money.
+I said first, because I personally knew a blogger who went into blogging for money, and suceeded.
 But they’re what? upper one percent?
 You’re chance of making it big the first time you blog is slimmer than you getting hit by a lightning.
 Of course you can earn money while blogging but that will come in later.
 Personally, I’ve spent more money on blogging that what I’ve earn from it in six years.
-This does not include the perks and freebies I get sometimes (thats a different topic ), but less than more, I’m spending for it.
+This does not include the perks and freebies I get sometimes (that’s a different topic ), but less than more, I’m spending for it.
 I came to the conclusion years ago, that blogging is not my source of income anyway, or in the future.

 So is blogging right for you?
 Try asking yourself if you’ve got the traits I mentioned above and you’ll get your answers.